Iskaq Tjokrohadisurjo: Early political career

-Upon his return from Leiden, Iskaq founded a law firm in Batavia along with Sartono, Ali Sastroamidjojo, and Wiryono Kusumo.
-This was the first native Indonesian law office in Batavia.
+Upon his return from Leiden, Iskaq founded the first native Indonesian law office in Batavia along with several other such as future parliamentary speaker Sartono and future prime minister Ali Sastroamidjojo.
 He later moved to Bandung and founded another law office there (as he had a Dutch wife, whom he thought would fit in better in Bandung), and left leadership of the Batavia office to Sartono.
 He was one of the founders of the General Study Club (Algemeene Studieclub) in Bandung, formed on 29 November 1925.
-When the Indonesian National Party (PNI) was founded in 1927, Iskaq was one of its co-founders, and in the initial provisional leadership was appointed as secretary/treasurer while Sukarno served as chairman.
+Iskaq co-founded the Indonesian National Party (PNI) in 1927, and in its initial provisional leadership he was appointed as secretary/treasurer while future President Sukarno served as chairman.
 Iskaq had also prepared the provisional statutes for the organisation.

 In 1929, along with Sukarno and a few others, Iskaq was arrested due to involvement in PNI – and then shortly after released, under the conditions that he not return to Batavia or Bandung.
 He moved to Surabaya and set up a law office there (also the first native Indonesian law office in the city), and then to Makassar in 1930, setting up another office.
-He then left for Manado, leaving the Makassar office to Soenario, and set up yet another law office.
+He then left for Manado, leaving the Makassar office to future foreign minister Soenario, and set up yet another law office.
 In 1933, he returned to Surabaya, and worked as an advocate at the Surabaya High Court.
 Iskaq's Batavia office was highly involved in politics, with many of the advocates there being PNI members.
-Iskaq later became a member of Partindo, before later joining the Great Indonesia Party (Parindra) after Partindo's dissolution.
+Iskaq later became a member of another nationalist political party Partindo, before later joining the Great Indonesia Party (Parindra) after Partindo's dissolution.
 According to Iskaq in his autobiography, he had encountered a Japanese agent at Bangkok in mid-1941, and Iskaq provided the agent with "all the information [he] could".
 During the Japanese occupation of the Dutch East Indies, Iskaq was made the assistant resident of Banyumas, and was appointed into the Central Advisory Council, a representative body.